What opportunities will this course give me?

 Plumbing and Domestic Heating Technicians plan, select, install, service, commission and maintain all aspects of plumbing and heating systems.
 Plumbing and domestic heating technicians can find themselves working inside or outside a property.
 Customer service skills and being tidy and respectful are important qualities as they can often find themselves working in customers homes as well as on building sites.

-Apprentices will develop their knowledge, skills and behaviours through on and off-the-job learning and are expected to attend Eastleigh College on a day release basis.
+Apprentices will develop their knowledge, skills and behaviours through on and off-the-job learning and are expected to attend Eastleigh College on a block release basis for 3 years

 Apprentices will develop in areas to include: